Baby christians and killing.....

 lil_lioness913: you are saying what you think i am trying to say.

-lil_lioness913: the great flood, the death of the first born,
+lil_lioness913: the great flood, the death of the first born, and the

 death of pharohs army were due to the actions of man. they were